The Power of Emotional Awareness in Children: Nurturing Well-being

 - Empowerment: Accomplishing tasks like leading a horse or guiding it through an obstacle course can instill a deep sense of empowerment.
 This newfound confidence can transfer to other aspects of one’s life.

-- Connection: Many participants describe a profound sense of connection with horses, often referring to them as soulful beings.
+- Connection: Many participants describe a profound connection with horses, often referring to them as soulful beings.
 This connection can help individuals feel less isolated and more in tune with the world around them.

 When I first started the sessions at Kindle Hill with a client, I was optimistic but uncertain of the impact.
 I have been able to see a shift in the client and in myself.